elmbridge/curriculum/Choose Your Own Emoji.md

 ### Adding User Actions

+Note: Your code should currently look like the code in `Part6.elm`.

 Now that we've updated the UI, we have to map our new user action to a message for our application to consume.
 Add the following line of code to your `renderKey` function, as an attribute to the element with a class of `.key-selector`:

 ```elm